ijij6960/mutelol/README.md

 # Auto Mute All for the game "League of Legends"

-I was angry with some people who have a bad-mouth
+I was angry with some people who are foul mouthed

 It was very tiresome that I input "/mute all" everytime entering a game